Discover 30 realistic passive income ideas—from clipping videos to investing—that help you earn money while you sleep.

 This one can be such a big earner if you do it right, guys.

 Basically, if you have a skill or knowledge people want, packaging it into an online course is one of the best ways to earn passive income.
+Cooking, design, fitness, marketing, productivity hacks, or even AI prompt crafting, there’s literally a market for a course on any idea.

 So, how is it passive?
-Glad you asked:

-Record your lessons once, upload them to platforms like Whop, market on socials with scheduled posts, get that f*cking sales link in your bio, and get paid every time someone enrolls.
+Record your lessons once, upload them to platforms like Whop, market on socials with scheduled posts, get that sales link in your bio, and get paid every time someone enrolls.

 Okay, yes, the initial work can be intense (planning, filming, editing), but after launching?
 You only need minimal maintenance, like answering questions or updating content.